nkzk/workshop/README.md

 Important: Keep the `-dev`/`-test`/`-prod` suffixes.

-## 3 - Change name and destination of Argo-resources in `argo/infra`
+## 3 - Change name and destination of Argo-resources in `argo/infra` :pencil:

 Change `.metadata.name` in the following files to something of your choosing to avoid name-collisions: